Max-A92/todo-app-fullstack/README.md

 - Test bot protection with automated tools
 - Validate international email addresses work correctly
 - **Test unauthorized access scenarios** to verify data protection
+- Follow the pull request workflow for all contributions

 ### Security Reporting
-Please report security vulnerabilities through my comprehensive security policy:
+Please report security vulnerabilities through our comprehensive security policy:
 - **GitHub Security Advisory** (preferred): Use the Security tab → Report a vulnerability
+- **Private vulnerability reporting**: Available for responsible disclosure via GitHub
 - **Email**: appservicetodo@gmail.com with subject "[SECURITY] Vulnerability Report"
 - **Response Time**: 24-48 hours initial response, weekly status updates

+All security vulnerabilities will be handled through our coordinated disclosure process, ensuring fixes are implemented before public announcement.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.